-Broadband Genie provides a place where consumers can learn about home broadband, mobile broadband, tablet PCs and smartphones.
+Broadband Genie provides a place where consumers can learn about home broadband, mobile broadband and tablet PCs.
 But more importantly you can also compare broadband providers in an unbiased, independent, plain-English environment.

 We maintain reviews and price comparison data for all the leading UK broadband providers and mobile broadband networks, and many of the smaller ones too.

-The broadband comparison guides on this page and throughout the site provide introductory help which is well worth a read if you're just starting to compare broadband prices or smartphone and tablet PC deals.
-When you feel like you've got it sussed, dive into our comparison tables to find the best broadband provider, smartphone package or best mobile broadband deals for you.
+The broadband comparison guides on this page and throughout the site provide introductory help which is well worth a read if you're just starting to compare broadband prices or tablet PC deals.
+When you feel like you've got it sussed, dive into our comparison tables to find the best broadband provider or mobile broadband deals for you.

 We set up Broadband Genie back in 2004 to allow people to compare broadband ISPs quickly and easily.
-Now more than 275,000 people a month use Broadband Genie to save money, check the performance of their current broadband internet or mobile broadband provider, look for a new smartphone or to read our plain-English guides.
+Now more than 275,000 people a month use Broadband Genie to save money, check the performance of their current broadband internet or mobile broadband provider, or to read our plain-English guides.
 The benefits of using Broadband Genie remain the same:

 For our part, we promise above all else to be on your side.
 That means that we're impartial, independent, and consumer-focused, and we'll try our level best to avoid (or explain) jargon and make sure all of our data is bang up to date.
 Our aim is pretty simple: to help you find the best broadband package for you.
 And we won't even charge you - Broadband Genie is completely free of charge.